expo/expo/docs/pages/introduction/walkthrough.md

 <Video file="exploring-managed/bundleid.mp4" />

 Now when we run `expo build:ios` it will kick off a build with the Expo build service.
-We will be prompted to enter our Apple developer credentials, and then we’ll just hit enter a couple of times to let Expo handle the distribution certificate, push key, and provisioning profile.
+We will be prompted to enter our Apple Developer credentials, and then we’ll just hit enter a couple of times to let Expo handle the distribution certificate, push key, and provisioning profile.
 You can also provide all of this yourself, which you might want to do if you are moving an existing app to the managed workflow. ([Concerned about security?](../distribution/security.md))

 <Video file="exploring-managed/buildios.mp4" spaceAfter={30} />